Dr Quatrini is now a Marie-Curie Postdoctoral Fellow at the School of Philosophy, University College Dublin.

 I am an historian of early modern Ireland and early modern political thought.
 After undergraduate and graduate training at Trinity College Dublin and the University of Durham, I spent a year learning Latin at the Centre for Neo-Latin Studies, University College Cork, before beginning my Irish Research Council for the Humanities and Social Sciences-funded doctoral research under the supervision of Professor Jane Ohlmeyer at Trinity College Dublin in 2005.
 I defended my thesis in 2008.
 Completing an IRCHSS-funded postdoctoral fellowship at University College Dublin in 2011, I taught there as an occasional lecturer while finishing my first monograph.
 I returned to the Centre for Neo-Latin Studies in 2012 as a postdoctoral researcher before taking up a three-year Irish Research Council Elevate Fellowship at the Faculty of History, University of Cambridge, alongside a Postdoctoral Research Associateship at Trinity Hall.
 I resigned this fellowship in order to move to Queens in 2014.
 I was promoted to Senior Lecturer in 2016.
 I have been awarded funded-research fellowships by the Folger Shakespeare Library, Washington DC, the Scaliger Institute, Leiden, and the Huntington Library, California.

-I am the principal investigator on War and Supernature.
+I was the principal investigator on War and Supernature.
 I am writing a history of early modern Scotist political thought.

 - Renaissance Humanism and Ethnicity before Race: The Irish and the English in the Seventeenth Century (Manchester University Press, 2013).